(706) 820-1455

 We are committed to providing you with safe, dependable tap water on a year round basis.
 Walker County Water & Sewerage Authority is equipped with its own GA State and EPA certified laboratory with GA State and EPA certified analyst on staff.
 Our lab analyst perform over 160 quality control sampling every week to make sure your water meets the requirements set by the Safe Drinking Water Act.
 Our analyst attend GA State certified classes at least once every two years to keep up to date with the best and latest water treatment technology.
 To view your Consumer Confidence Report for 2020, click the 2020 CCR PDF file below in the downloads section.

-WCWSA Customers Downloads
+WCWSA Customers CCR REPORTS

 WCWSA 2019 CCR (pdf)